symbol/symbol-docs/source/guides/blockchain/getting-block-by-height.rst

 Getting a block by height
 #########################

-Get the :doc:`block <../../concepts/block>` information given a height.
+Get the block information given a height.

 *************
 Prerequisites